ZZIDZZ/gameOfLife-js-/README.md

-a simple simulation of the famous Conway's Game Of Life that simulates cell birth from reproduction, and cell death from underpopulation/overpopulation key functions: press r to randomize press s to start press p to stop
+a simple simulation of the famous Conway's Game Of Life that simulates cell birth from reproduction, and cell death from underpopulation/overpopulation key functions:
+\npress r to randomize
+\npress s to start
+\npress p to stop